It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

-Although not everyone is making six figures from affiliate marketing, you can use tips and strategies to improve your site and increase your income.
+Although not everyone is making six figures from affiliate marketing, there are tips and strategies you can use to improve your site and increase your income.

 Ready to find out more?
 Let’s start with the basics—what it is and who uses it.

 Affiliate marketing is promoting other people’s products in return for a small commission for each sale.
 You’ve probably seen headings marked “affiliate link” or “sponsored post” on many of the websites you visit; or maybe you’ve already taken the first step and signed up for an affiliate network.

 If you are new to affiliate marketing, let’s cover how it works.